 Chrome OS also makes it simple to scale the number of Chrome devices you have.
 With the Admin Console, you can set up an entire department’s worth of Chrome devices in a matter of minutes!

 Through Chrome’s operating system, administrators are able to remotely manage Chrome hardware and software.
 Whether you’re managing 10 users or 10,000, an admin can enforce device settings, limit downloads, and control who can sign into Chrome devices.
+You can use gPanel to have even more granular control over the Chrome devices within your domain.

 Chrome and Promevo